Posted and up-to-date on 11/30/2022

 Introduction

 On March 27th 2020 emergency legislation called the CARES Act was signed into law in response to the COVID-19 public health crisis.
 The law includes some relief for borrowers with federal student loans that are held by the federal government.
-The protections have been extended multiple times since March 2020.
+The protections had been extended multiple times since March 2020, but they ended in September, 2023.

-- The pandemic protections do NOT apply to private student loans or to some federal student loans made before 2010 by banks and private lenders.
+- The pandemic protections did NOT apply to private student loans or to some federal student loans made before 2010 by banks and private lenders.

 - To find out if you have a federal student loan, log in through the Federal Student Aid (FSA) website.